-Avoid jumping to conclusions - nurture first - discussion/consequences will follow when calm and appropriate.
+We avoid jumping to conclusions - We provide nurture first - The discussion/consequences will follow when calm and appropriate.

 EYFS Behaviour Charter

 At St Thomas, we recognise that our youngest children, who are just beginning their school journey, need slightly behaviour systems, to ensure their needs are met.
 This section of the policy was written to reflect this.